plpetkov-tech/mila-portfolio/src/arts/lampata.md

  - Craft Design
  - Floral Illustration
  - Handmade Graphics
 description: Restaurant flyer for a sophisticated and high quality food and service restaurant with relaxing luxurious ambience.
 The flyer has been made in Adobe Photoshop with a clean grid layout with 3 photographs of the interior and dishes and elegant typography on a gradient background.
-The marketing material was made to showcase the restaurant's atmosphere, food, and location to attract potential customers
+The marketing material was made to showcase the restaurant's atmosphere, food, and location to attract potential customers.

 ---